Schinzel/web-blocks/src/main/kotlin/io/schinzel/web_app_engine/thoughts.md

 # To do
 - Template engine
   - Improve code template engine
-  - Put the JavaScript code for Observers in a separate file
   - Add a cache to for template file reading
 - Name of this project
 - ApiResponse.Error is not used